-Our current strategic focus is to preserve the value of our lowest cost assets, maintain a strong balance sheet, protect and extend the value of our contract portfolio by securing a solid base of earnings and cash flow by maintaining a balanced contract portfolio that optimizes our realized price, and efficiently manage the company in a low price environment.
-In 2018, these strategic actions resulted in lower capital expenditures, lower direct administration and exploration costs, increased care and maintenance costs, and accumulation of significant cash on our balance sheet.
+Our strategic focus is on preserving the value of our lowest cost assets, maintaining a strong balance sheet. protecting and extending the value of our contract portfolio and on efficiently managing the company in a low price environment.
+In 2019, these strategic actions resulted in generation of \$527 million in cash from operations, retirement of one-third, \$500 million, of our outstanding debt, and a year-end balance of \$1.1 billion in cash on our balance sheet.